 How so?
 Neurogenesis.
-CBD is thought to encourage new neurons in the brain.
+CBD is thought to encourage new neurons in a specific region of the brain known as the hippocampus.
 Neurogenesis tends to happen when we partake in stress-relieving activities such as exercise, and this study was promising in showing that CBD oil does the same.

 Crohn’s disease treatment